BazyshynAnton/jdmarket/README.md

   <p>This project is purely an educational and technical exercise, created to showcase my programming skills.
 None of the elements presented in this project have any real-world connection, and any resemblances to real events, organizations, or individuals are purely coincidental.</p>
 <div align='center'><img style="width:30%" src='https://github.com/BazyshynAnton/JDM/assets/120124298/f70f6269-7b98-4684-bfd8-99a472041e65' /></div>

-## Features

--Log in. <br/>
--Edit your profile. <br/>
--If you're not logged in, register. <br/>
--Add cars from the catalog to your "Favorites." <br/>
--Filter the car catalog. <br/>
--Search for cars in the search field.

 ## Technologies

 -React.